bsun0000/winlirc-client/README.md

 1. Set their process priorities to REALTIME.
    - This solves all the issues.
    - Don't worry about CPU usage; both WinLIRC and this client consume virtually no system resources.
-2. You can do this automatically using Process Hacker or System Explorer programs (they can "save" the process priorities).
+2. You can do this automatically using Process Hacker or System Informer programs (they can "save" the process priorities).

 ## Note